deatrich/linux-home-server/virtualization-server.md

 ...
 ```

-## Changing the Network Interface to Bridging Mode
+## Changing the network interface to bridging mode

 Before we go further, it is really useful to configure *bridge networking*.
 If the host server has a bridging network configuration then any virtual